A Rare Adventure amidst Towering Mountains

 12. Is there an option to offload my backpack on this trek?

 Yes, there is an option to offload your backpack.
 This will cost Rs.300 + 5% GST per day.
 You would need to inform us via email at least one week prior to the start of trek in case you wish to offload your bags.
 Last minute offloading on the trail is not allowed since this requires special permission.
 The offloaded bag should not weigh more than 9 kg.
 Strolleys, duffel bags, suitcases etc. are not allowed.
 We suggest you read “5 Tips to make Carrying your Trekking Backpack Easy” before making a decision.
+Online offloading in advance is possible up to two days prior to the trek start date.

 13. Can I take my child along on this trek?
 What is the age limit?